-In its simplest form, the permanent income hypothesis (PIH) predicts that consumption follows a random walk, and that only shocks to permanent income (i.e. expected life-time income) translate into changes in consumption.
+In its simplest form, the PIH predicts that consumption follows a random walk, and that only shocks to permanent income (i.e. expected life-time income) translate into changes in consumption.
 Following Blundell and Preston (1998), we use this prediction to separate permanent from transitory shocks to income.
 Consumption should not respond to transitory shocks since these shocks (almost) do not affect the net present value of life-time income.

-The behavior of consumption under the PIH can be summarized by the following Euler equation for log consumption.4
+The behavior of consumption under the PIH can be summarized by the following Euler equation for log consumption4:

-$$c{it} = c{it-1} + v{it} \tag{4}$$
+$$c{it} = c{it-1} + \nu{it} \tag{4}$$

-Comparing equation (4) to equation (3) reveals the source of identification of life-cycle heterogeneity from unpredictable permanent shocks.
+Comparing Eq.
+(4) with (3) reveals the source of identification of life-cycle heterogeneity from unpredictable permanent shocks.
 Permanent changes in income that do not translate into changes in consumption are attributed to heterogeneity.
 If there are other reasons why consumption does not respond one-for-one to changes in permanent income, we will spuriously overestimate the contribution of heterogeneity to income inequality.
 For example, in the simple model we use here, we cannot separately identify predictable changes in income from unexpected, but insurable, income shocks.
-In section 5.3 we discuss this issue in more detail.
+In Section 5.3, we discuss this issue in more detail.

-The evolution of income and consumption inequality follows by taking a cross-sectional variance of equations (3) and (4).5
+The evolution of income and consumption inequality follows by taking a cross-sectional variance of Eqs.
+(3) and (4).5